dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/rest_api.md

     ```

     This configuration is more flexible and allows you to specify the start and end conditions for the incremental loading.

+See the [incremental loading](../../general-usage/incremental-loading.md#incremental-loading-with-a-cursor-field) guide for more details.

 ## Advanced configuration